-There are a number of different COVID-19 testing systems coming onto the market.
-The questions that most commonly arise are how accurate the different testing methods are, and are whether they are suitable for the needs of patients.
-Here we will provide some clarification about selected covid-19 testing methods and their use.
-Read on to learn what types of COVID-19 tests are available and how they compare…
+There are a number of different COVID-19 testing options available.
+Choosing the right test depends on your testing requirements.
+Here we will provide some clarification about COVID-19 testing methods and their use.
+Learn what types of COVID-19 tests are available and how they compare…

 What Types of Covid-19 Tests are Available?

 Firstly, we need to understand the requirement for antigen testing.
 An antigen test identifies the current presence of an active infection.
 There are different types of antigen test available including the PCR test.
-The reasons patients require a COVID-19 test fall into different groups:
+The reasons patients require a COVID-19 test fall into several categories:

 Covid-19 Testing for Travel – Pre-departure Testing

 Many countries require evidence of a negative COVID-19 antigen test before departure at the airport or arrival into the country of destination.
 Many countries are more specific and require these to be of the molecular test type only – the PCR Test.
 All countries requiring a test will require these to be completed within a defined time limit prior to departure.
 They will require evidence of the negative result supplied as a travel certificate.